leandrocurioso/gateway-microservice/readme.md

 **LOGGER_TRANSPORTS**<br/>
 **Type:** array<string><br/>
 **Default:** file<br/>
-**Possible values:** console | file<br/>
+**Possible values:** console | file | timber<br/>
-The transport layers for [Winston](https://github.com/winstonjs/winston) logger module, basically where the logs will be dispached, it is an array of strings so if you want to log it in console and file together use it with comma separation.<br/>
+The transport layers for [Winston](https://github.com/winstonjs/winston) logger module, basically where the logs will be dispached, it is an array of strings so if you want to log it in console and file together use it with comma separation.
+[Timber](https://app.timber.io) is a cloud log provider, you need to create an account to use it and configure the parameters.
+[ORGANIZATION_KEY, SOURCE_ID] <br/>

 **LOGGER_LOG_FILENAME**<br/>
 **Type:** string<br/>